yesodweb/yesodweb.com-content/blog/2014/06/evil-conditional-compile.md

 ## Typeable

 This approach is for the Pythonista in you.
-Next time someone proudly states that Haskell has a statically typed language, just pull this one out:
+Next time someone proudly states that Haskell is a statically typed language, just pull this one out:

 ```haskell
 module Typeable where